Murder of Jimmy Ryce: Ryce's murder

 Juan Carlos Chavez (March 16, 1967 – February 12, 2014) was convicted of Ryce's murder.

 Chavez arrived in south Florida on a raft from Cuba with two others in 1991 and was working as a farmhand at the time of the murder.
 Little is known about his background or family, who remained in Cuba.

-On September 11, 1995, fifteen days before his 10th birthday, nine-year-old Ryce was riding the bus from school.
+On September 11, 1995, who was just shy of his 10th birthday, nine-year-old Ryce was riding the bus from school.
 He was dropped off, along with ten classmates, and had to walk less than a block to his home.
 According to his confession, Chavez blocked Ryce's path with his pickup truck and forced him at gunpoint into the truck.
 Chavez took Ryce to his trailer on a nearby ranch where he raped him.
 About four hours later, when he heard a helicopter hovering above, Ryce ran to the door and tried to open it only to be shot in the back by Chavez, who held the child until he took his last breath.
 Then, Chavez decapitated and dismembered him.

 The child's decapitated and dismembered body was found three months later near Chavez's trailer.